MicrosoftDocs/semantic-kernel-docs/semantic-kernel/prompts/prompt-template-syntax.md

 ## Function calls

-To call an external function and embed the result in your text, use the `{{namespace.functionName}}` syntax.
+To call an external function and embed the result in your prompt, use the `{{namespace.functionName}}` syntax.
 For example, if you have a function called `weather.getForecast` that returns the weather forecast for a given location, you can write: